chrisbodhi/newschematic/content/now.md

 Engineering software seniorly & mentoring at [data.world](https://data.world)

-Wrapping up a Bloom filter for the fourth module of [Bradfield's Computer Science Intensive](https://bradfieldcs.com/csi), Data Structures for Storage &amp; Retrieval
+Reading and thinking about mf'ing Operating Systems for the fifth module of [Bradfield's Computer Science Intensive](https://bradfieldcs.com/csi)

 Reading
   - The news 🇺🇦✊